Episode #3 of “The Voice of Ireland” is now over and it appears pretty clearly that, once again, Dolores’ team is possibly the strongest.

-As you might note, this week saw coaches fighting quite hard to convince the candidates to pick them, especially for Mariah whose country vocals unanimously impressed the coaches – and the audience as well – with her rendition of Carrie Underwood’s “Before He Cheats”.
+This week saw coaches fighting quite hard to convince candidates to pick them, especially for Mariah whose country vocals unanimously impressed the coaches (and the audience as well) with her rendition of Carrie Underwood’s “Before He Cheats”.
 Dolores and Jamelia had to argue over who would be the best coach for her and who knew country music better so to show the young girl who was worthy of being her coach.

 It appears that our favorite singer is also growing in popularity among the audience as she’s about to get the highest share of likes with her team on the official website.